Cockchafer soup

 Cockchafer soup is a European dish made from the cockchafer insect.
 It was a delicacy in Germany and France until the mid-1900s.
 Its taste resembles crab soup.
-As cockchafers were once an incredibly common pest insect in Europe, with population explosions every 4 years, collecting enough cockchafers to make soup was very easy in former times, but excessive pesticide usage caused their populations to collapse by the 1970s, with complete extirpation in many areas.
-Because the beetles are now relatively rare, the making of cockchafer soup has almost vanished entirely in communities where it was once commonplace.
+Cockchafers were once a common pest insect in Europe, with population explosions every four years, making it easy to collect enough cockchafers to make soup.

+Excessive pesticide usage caused their populations to collapse by the 1970s, with complete extirpation in many areas.
+Because the beetles are now relatively rare, cockchafer soup has vanished almost entirely in communities where it was once commonplace.

 Preparation

 According to a French recipe from the 1800s, a batch of cockchafer soup requires 500 grams of the insect with their legs and wings removed.
 They are fried in butter, then cooked in a chicken or veal broth.
 The soup can be strained and eaten as a boullion, or crushed cockchafers can be mixed with egg yolk and roux.
 The soup was served with slices of veal liver or dove breast and with croutons.
 A single serving contains approximately 30 beetles.